lbfs/torrent-bootstrap/README.md

 ### How to run

 ```
-Usage: torrent_bootstrap --torrents <TORRENTS>... --scan <SCAN>... --export <EXPORT> --threads <THREADS>
+Usage: torrent_bootstrap [OPTIONS] --torrents <TORRENTS>... --scan <SCAN>... --export <EXPORT>

 Options:
       --torrents <TORRENTS>...
 Path that should be used to load a torrent
       --scan <SCAN>...
-Absolute path that should be scanned to find identical pieces
+Paths that should be scanned for matching files
-      --export <EXPORT>         Absolute path where the merged or updated file should be placed
+      --export <EXPORT>         Path where the exported file should be updated or stored.
+                                Any matching files under this export path are automatically
+                                added to the scan path
-      --threads <THREADS>       Number of threads to perform scanning and hashing
+      --threads <THREADS>       Number of read threads for hashing [default: 1]
   -h, --help                    Print help
   -V, --version                 Print version
 ```